lindsayrr8/lindsayrr8.github.io/_posts/2025-03-10-my-new-blog-post.md

 Just taking a quick glance at the plot, we can see that as a car's weight increases, its MPG performance decreases.
 This makes sense; more energy is required to move more mass.
 This example is typically pretty common knowledge, but it helps to illustrate the concept of visualizing relationshpis between variables on a scatter plot.

+## So what about more complex relationships between variables?